-In a Booster Draft event, players receive booster packs from the Tournament Organizer at the beginning of the event.
+In a Booster Draft event, players receive booster packs from the Organizer at the beginning of the event.
 Players split into equal-sized groups, which should not exceed 8 players per group, and are seated in a circle.

-At a signal from the Tournament Organizer, each player opens one booster pack without revealing its contents to the other players.
-Each player then selects one card from his or her booster pack and lays it face down in front of him or her.
+At a signal from the Organizer, each player opens one booster pack without revealing its contents to the other players.
+Each player then selects one card from their booster pack and lays it face down in front of them.
 Once a card has been placed in a player's stack, it is considered selected and cannot be returned to the pack in exchange for another card.
-Players then pass the remaining cards, face down, to the person on that player's left.
+Players then pass the remaining cards, face down, to the person on their left.
 The cards selected by each player should remain private knowledge during the drafting process.
-Each player continues to select one card from among the cards handed to him or her until all of the cards have been selected.
+Each player continues to select one card from among the cards handed to them until all the cards have been selected.

 This process repeats for each remaining booster pack, with the passing pattern alternating from left to right as each new pack is opened.
-After all of the booster packs have been opened and all of the cards have been selected, each player constructs a 40-card deck, using only the cards he or she selected and any basic Energy cards provided by the Tournament Organizer.
+After all the booster packs have been opened and all the cards have been selected, each player constructs a 40-card deck, using only the cards they selected and any basic Energy cards provided by the Organizer.
 Players have 30 minutes to construct their decks.

 Players may not trade the cards they selected in the draft with other players until the tournament ends.
-The Tournament Organizer may require players to fill out deck lists, including the cards in their decks and any cards not being used.
+The Organizer may require players to fill out deck lists, including the cards in their decks and any cards not being used.
 Once the first round of the tournament begins, players may not alter the contents of their decks.